 If your child has been complaining about a sore or sensitive tooth, it’s possible that they may have a cavity that needs to be filled.
 Proper oral care can help prevent cavities, but tooth decay can still affect your child even if you’re brushing regularly.
-At Miles of Little Smiles, Dr. Mila Belgrade or Dr. Dee Chazbani can fill your child’s tooth and restore their smile in just a single appointment, and prevent further tooth decay-related complications.
-To learn more about our dental fillings options in White Plains or Westchester, or to schedule an appointment, contact us today!
+At Miles of Little Smiles, Dr. Dee or Dr. Mila can fill your child’s tooth and restore their smile in just a single appointment, and prevent further tooth decay-related complications.
+To learn more about our dental fillings in White Plains or to schedule an appointment, contact us today by calling (914) 949-6655!

 Recognizing the Signs That Your Child Needs a Filling